2016-07-25 - EITEST NEUTRINO EK FROM 137.74.156[.]191 SENDS CRYPTXXX RANSOMWARE

 From Proofpoint: "We believe that CryptXXX is in active development and possibly split off into two branches.
 The original branch is now up to version 5.001 (we wrote about the upgrade to version 3.100 near the end of May), while the new branch uses a different format for versioning and will require further analysis."

-- I've seen both versions of CryptXXX since 2016-07-06, but I've only seen (what I think is) the original branch for the last week or so.
+- I've seen both versions of CryptXXX since 2016-07-06, but I've only seen (what I think is) the original branch for this past week or so.

 - MMS0 is still the entry point for loading this CryptXXX DLL.